syyunn/chaosity-nn-expressivity/README.md

 # chaosity-nn-expressivity
-Study relationship btw how much chaos and neural expressivity
+Study relationship btw amount of chaosity and neural expressivity